 For more information about our laser frenectomy procedure, or if your child is experiencing any of the symptoms above and you suspect they may have a tongue tie or lip tie, give our team a call at 804.409.9032 to schedule a consultation with Dr. Elizabeth Miller.
+After scheduling, please print and fill out one of the following forms and be sure to bring it with your to your consultation.
 We can’t wait to share the benefits of our frenectomy procedure with you!

 Oral Health Appointments